aryamansuri/NBA-3PointAnalysis/README.md

 1. The raw data was obtained from NBA.com from the regular season team stats for the seasons from 2014-15 to 2022-23 excluding the 2019-20 season
 2. Each of these tables was combined and then stored in raw_data.xlsx
+3. Run scripts/01-download_data.R to generate raw_data2.xlsx
-3. Run scripts/02-data_cleaning.R to generate cleaned data
+4. Run scripts/02-data_cleaning.R to generate cleaned data
-4. Run scripts/03-test_data.R to validate the cleaned data
+5. Run scripts/03-test_data.R to validate the cleaned data
-5. Run scripts/04-model.R to fit models
+6. Run scripts/04-model.R to fit models
-6. Run outputs/paper/paper.qmd to generate the PDF of the paper
+7. Run outputs/paper/paper.qmd to generate the PDF of the paper